 No Bake Cannelloni with Artichoke, Ricotta & Tomato Bruschetta

 So how did it turn out in the end?

 It was lip smacking delicious!

-No bake cannelloni stuffed with artichokes and ricotta, topped with a fresh tomato bruschetta… And what a scrumptious summer dinner this is!
+No bake cannelloni stuffed with artichokes and ricotta, topped with a fresh tomato bruschetta… I don’t have to tell you what a scrumptious summer dinner this was!

 No bake cannelloni with artichokes, ricotta and tomato bruschetta!

 - 10 ½ oz ricotta (300 g)